b23prodtm/kubespray/README.md

     + ERROR: Service 'app' failed to build
     > *ANSWER*
     The command ```bin/sh -c apt-get update -yqq   && apt-get install -yqq --no-install-recommends     git     zip     unzip   && rm -rf /var/lib/apt/lists' returned a non-zero code: 100```
     Kubernetes container manager failed to resolve package reposirory hostnames.
 That's related to the cluster DNS misconfiguration.
 Read the [DNS Stack](docs/dns-stack.md) documentation.
-You may opt in for a dnsmasq_kubedns dns mode, your master host must have access to the internet.
+You may opt in for a google nameserver, your master host must have access to the internet.
 Default Google DNS IPs are 8.8.8.8 and 8.8.4.4.
-A DNS service must be running, see below.
+A CoreDNS service must be running, see below abput the ```top``` command.

     > *PROBLEM*
     + Timeout (12s) waiting for privilege escalation prompt